 If you’re hoping for dramatic results, whitening strips may not give you what you’re looking for.
 Instead, you might need to go to your dentist to have your teeth whitened professionally.
 But there are still a few things to consider before opting for a professional whitening service:

-As you probably already guessed, a professional whitening treatment could also cause irritation of the gums, as well as tooth sensitivity.
+- As you probably already guessed, a professional whitening treatment could also cause irritation of the gums, as well as tooth sensitivity.
 After all, if at-home products could do it, then more powerful treatments could do it too.
-So if you already have sensitive teeth, your dentist may not recommend a professional treatment.
+So if you already have sensitive teeth, your dentist may not recommend professional treatment.

 Before You Whiten…